Stop Blaming the Handoff — Your Delivery Model Is Broken

 Balanced Release & Integrated Delivery Governance Engine.

-BRIDGE concept visual: a lightweight operating model connecting fragmented delivery artifacts into one continuous flow of intent, evidence, readiness, and release confidence.
 BRIDGE is not another wall of process.
 It is a way to connect the system without crushing the teams inside it.

 BRIDGE is not meant to replace agile or waterfall or anything else.

-And it is definitely not meant to become another framework poster that looks impressive in a conference room and collapses on contact with a shared test environment.
+It is definitely not meant to become another framework poster that looks impressive in a conference room and collapses on contact with a shared test environment.

-The goal is much simpler:
+The goal is simpler:

 Design the flow.